DesktopECHO/xWSL/README.md

 # xWSL.CMD

-- A fast way to a simple desktop environent in WSL1
+- One-step method to a simple desktop environment in WSL1.
-- No additional X Server download required.
+- No additional X Server download required, uses xRDP.
-- Works in Server Core.
+- Works in Server Core edition.

 **From an elevated CMD.EXE prompt**, change to your desired install directory and type or paste the following command: